Unicon/ngref-cas/README.md

 to override the default internal host name (localhost) specify the new value in a *INTERNAL_HOST* system property

 ##### internal post system property
-to override the internal port name, specify the new value in a *INTERNAL_POST* system property
+to override the internal port name, specify the new value in a *INTERNAL_PORT* system property